Please consider supporting TSO in our May Appeal 2026 Donate

 Recommended citation

-Rhus species are small to medium-sized, deciduous or evergreen trees, shrubs or climbers, with sap that may be poisonous (Toxicodendron) or not (Rhus).
+Rhus species are small to medium-sized, deciduous or evergreen trees, shrubs or climbers.
 The branches are either numerous and slender, or of limited number, in which case they are thick, often pubescent and reminiscent of deer antlers.
 Winter buds are naked.
 The leaves are alternate, simple, trifoliate, or imparipinnate and then with a winged or terete rachis.
 Rhus is dioecious, though occasional bisexual flowers occur in the inflorescences.
 Inflorescences can be compact, terminal thyrses or lateral or terminal spikes.
 The individual flowers are unimpressive.
-The fruit is a red, slightly compressed drupe covered with glandular or mixed simple and glandular hairs, though in Toxicodendron the fruit is greenish white or yellowish white without glandular pubescence (Barkley 1937, Brizicky 1963, Ohwi 1965).
+The fruit is a red, slightly compressed drupe covered with glandular or mixed simple and glandular hairs (Barkley 1937, Brizicky 1963, Ohwi 1965).

-Rhus is probably most familiar to gardeners in the form of the sumacs, R. typhina and its allies, while in the woods of North America the poison-ivies can add an element of hazard to the most innocuous walk, and render the genus notorious.
-Taken as a whole, however, Rhus provides many useful ornamental trees with bold pinnate leaves, some of which – such as R. chinensis and R. verniciflua – are reasonably well known in cultivation, though others – like R. wallichii, described below – are not.
+Rhus is probably most familiar to gardeners in the form of the sumacs, R. typhina and its allies.
+Taken as a whole, however, Rhus provides many useful ornamental trees with bold pinnate leaves, some of which – such as R. chinensis – are reasonably well known in cultivation, others less so.
 The name Rhus javanica regularly appears in horticulture, but the taxonomy associated with it is extremely confusing.
 The name was first published by Linnaeus, but his species has since been transferred into the genus Brucea J. Mill.
 (Simaroubaceae).
 The same name was also published by Thunberg for a species of Rhus that has now been placed in synonymy with R. chinensis Mill.
 (Chandra & Mukherjee 2000).
 The name ‘Rhus japonica’ was never validly published, but appears on some cultivated plants introduced into the United Kingdom that seem also to be referable to R. chinensis.
 The larger, tree-forming species should be given sites in good soil with plenty of sun, and will do best in areas with hot summers.

-Another species commercially available at present is R. integrifolia (Nutt.)
+Many species of Rhus are shrubby.
+Among those that are commercially available is Rhus integrifolia (Nutt.)
 Brewer & S. Watson, a chaparral shrub from southern California, where it is known as Lemonade Berry as the fruits are said to produce a lemonade-flavoured beverage if steeped in water.
 Although tolerant of dry conditions, it is frost-tender (Wikipedia 2008a).
-Rhus integrifolia, other Californian or Mexican species, and the South Africans mentioned above, should be given sunny, well-drained sites in mild areas if they are to have much chance of surviving.
+Rhus integrifolia and other Californian or Mexican species should be given sunny, well-drained sites in mild areas if they are to have much chance of surviving.
 Quite different, and coming from damp forests, R. ambigua Lavallée ex Dippel is a climbing species from eastern Asia, that turns brilliant red in autumn (Crûg Farm Plants 2007–2008), but this should be regarded with caution as it appears to be an Asian poison-ivy, as its alternative name Toxicodendron orientale Greene suggests.
 None of the poison-ivies should be sold without a clear health warning, and care should be taken with any unfamiliar species of Rhus, as they may have inflammatory sap or allergenic pollen.
 Rhus can be rooted from cuttings, or grown from seed.
+The shrubby African rhus have been split off as the segregate genus Searsia.